 - 1/2 teaspoon pepper

-- 1 1/2 pounds ground meat (I used a combination of lean ground chuck and lean ground pork)
+- 1 1/2 pounds ground meat (I use a combination of lean ground chuck, lean ground pork, or lean ground turkey)

 - 2 teaspoons oil (I used canola oil)